 The majority of our scans are non-diagnostic, however we have a duty of care to you and your baby to inform you if an abnormality is found or concern raised.
 We will discuss with you our concerns but may not be able to necessarily diagnose the problem, this will often require specialist input (as you would find with any NHS scan).
 We will complete a report with our findings and refer you to your local hospital for further review and follow up and give you any support you need.

 Who can I bring along to the scan?

 Family and friends are more than welcome to come and share this amazing experience with you; the images are projected to a TV screen for everyone to see.
-For comfort we suggest a maximum of 5 people in the room with, however we can discuss any particular needs you have.
+For comfort we suggest a maximum of 4 (including the person having the scan) people in the room with, however we can discuss any particular needs you have.
 Children are more than welcome to attend but must be supervised at all times.

 Do I need a full bladder for the scan?